mve-eur/WorldCat-Permalinks/README.md

 # WorldCat-Permalinks
+# The idea:
-Script for a colleague to connect with the WorldCat Search API and retrieve permalinks from a list of ISBNs.
+Based on a list of ISBNs, connect with the WorldCat Search API and retrieve the permalinks of every ISBN.

-How to use:
+# How to use:
 1. Open input.xlsx and paste the desired ISBNs into column A, starting from cell A2.

 2. Save the file and close it.